It’s time to head back to Reckling Park for the beginning of the 2020 Rice Baseball season. Here’s a preview of the potential starting lineup.

 That’s a lot of names for three spots.
 Assuming Gneiting is already on the top tier, that leaves six guys fighting for two spots.
 Ideally, a pair will rise up quickly.
 Bragga has indicated he’d love to keep the lineup card the same if the guys penciled in continue to play well.

-More on the pitching staff next week…Join The Roost.
-React to stories and news in the forum.
-Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
+More on the pitching staff next week…Subscribe on Patreon.
+Stay plugged into the latest happenings in Rice Football with exclusive recruiting updates, practice notes and more.
 We are your No. 1 source for Rice Athletics News.